 Ensure facilities are accessible to campers and staff of all sexual orientations and gender identities.

-Restrooms: Everyday actions like using the bathroom are complicated and often dangerous for transgender and gender non-conforming people, because our world often only offers two options “man” and “woman.”
-Consider whether all of your facility’s restrooms must be gender- specific or whether one could be made available to everyone.
+Restrooms: Everyday actions like using the bathroom are complicated and often dangerous for transgender and gender non-conforming people, because our world often only offers two options: “man” and “woman.”
+Consider whether all of your facility’s restrooms must be gender-specific or whether one could be made available to everyone.
 This need not be complicated; covering the “men” or “women” sign with “all-gender restroom” is sufficient.
 Remember to do this for temporary, shared, or rental facilities also.
 Click here for the explanatory text that Keshet uses to accompany all gender restroom signs.

-Transgender and non-binary campers:
+Transgender and non-binary campers.

 There is not a “one-size-fits-all” housing policy for transgender or non-binary youth.
 It is vitally important to openly communicate with the youth about their needs and desires in order to create the best solution.
-Some transgender youth may feel more comfortable housing with the gender that correlates with their full time presentation and identity, others with their sex assigned at birth.
+Some transgender youth may feel more comfortable housing with the gender that correlates with their full-time presentation and identity, others with their sex assigned at birth.
 Some may want to room with a few select friends and some, if given the option, may prefer their own room.
 Again, it is important to work with the youth to create a reasonable accommodation that best suits everyone.

-A couple rooming together:
+A couple rooming together.

 This situation is complicated because the camp should be careful to not give campers the impression that they are being punished or treated differently because they are LGBTQ+.
 However, camps often have policies regarding sex and sexual behavior, which LGBTQ+ campers must follow just like their peers.
 If it is possible for the couple to remain in the same bunk but be supervised by a staff member sleeping in the same room that might be preferable.
 However, again, a resolution would depend upon an open, honest conversation and a decision that follows camp protocols and makes clear expectations.
-The important piece to remember is to keep the campers feelings in mind, and be sure to treat this couple as you would any other.
+The important piece to remember is to keep the campers’ feelings, identities, and safety in mind, and be sure to treat this couple as you would any other.

-An openly LGBTQ+ youth bunking with straight identified peers:
+An openly LGBTQ+ youth bunking with straight identified peers.

-LGBTQ+ Bunk Staff:
+LGBTQ+ Bunk Staff.

 When supervising and training all bunk counselors, whether counselors are LGBTQ+ or non-LGBTQ+, it is essential to emphasize appropriate staff-camper boundaries and train them in the norms and expectations of your camp.
 There is no reason why a staff member’s LGBTQ+ identity would render them unsuitable to be a bunk counselor or any other staff role that lives in a bunk with campers.
 It is also important to establish guidelines for LGBTQ+ staff to feel they can be open about their identities, that still maintain boundaries between the campers and staff, so that LGBTQ+ campers have role models.